n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 ### Linux Instructions
 To run this script, simply set executable permissions on the file using the chmod command and open in your preferred linux terminal (e.g. gnome, konsole, kitty)

+## Updates
+I will check back here regularly and post updates when needed and when I have new ideas.
+You can check if there are updates to the script at the top of the page.
+You should see a "update swamp_reconnect.py" with the most recent update time under commit.
+Once I feel the script is optimized well, I may create a release version with binaries/executable so it is easier to run.
+Unti then, please use the scripts and instructions above.